First thing, a huge thank you to all our veterans today!

 We spent the next couple hours sanitizing the car, car seats, children, and then ourselves.

-I don’t claim to be mature yet—but I am improving.
+I don’t claim to be mature adult human yet—but I take some comfort in knowing that I am improving!

 Research on affirmations and performance